-Materiality for planning purposes has been set at £350,000 for the Authority's standalone accounts which equates to 1.5 percent of gross expenditure.
+Materiality for planning purposes has been set at £270,000 which equates to 1.9 percent of gross expenditure.

 We design our procedures to detect errors in specific accounts at a lower level of precision.

 Reporting to the Audit Committee